Identity Theft Prevention

 • Not attempting to collect on a covered account;

 • Determining that no response is warranted under the particular circumstances.

 The University will update the Program annually in December, to reflect changes in risks to students or borrowers or to the safety and soundness of The University from identity theft, based on factors such as:

 • The experiences of The University with identity theft;

 • Changes in methods to detect, prevent, and mitigate identity theft; and

-• Changes in the types of accounts that the College offers or maintains.
+• Changes in the types of accounts that The University offers or maintains.

 Oversight of Service Provider Arrangements

-The College shall take steps to ensure that the activity of a service provider is conducted in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft whenever the College engages a service provider to perform an activity in connection with one or more covered accounts.
+The University shall take steps to ensure that the activity of a service provider is conducted in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft whenever The University engages a service provider to perform an activity in connection with one or more covered accounts.

-Currently the College uses Campus Partners to administer the Perkins Loan Program.
-Students contact Campus Partners directly through its website or by telephone and provide personal identifying information to be matched to the records that the College has provided to Campus Partners.
+Currently The University uses Campus Partners to administer the Perkins Loan Program.
+Students contact Campus Partners directly through its website or by telephone and provide personal identifying information to be matched to the records that The University has provided to Campus Partners.